Macrometacorp/docs/docs/cep/tutorials/transforming-data.md

         GROUP BY roomNo;
         ```

-9. Save the stream application.
-The completed stream application is as follows.
+9. Save the stream worker.
+The completed stream worker is as follows.

     ```sql
     @App:name("TemperatureApp")